Davis Strait: Extent

 The International Hydrographic Organization defines the limits of the Davis Strait as follows:

 On the North.
 The Southern limit of Baffin Bay [The parallel of 70° North between Greenland and Baffin Land].

 On the East.
 The Southwest coast of Greenland.

 On the South.
 The parallel of 60° North between Greenland and Labrador.

 On the West.
 The Eastern limit of the Northwestern Passages South of 70° North [the East coast of Baffin Island to East Bluff, its Southeastern extremity] and of Hudson Strait [A line from East Bluff, the Southeast extreme of Baffin Island (61°53′N 65°57′W), to Point Meridian, the Western extreme of Lower Savage Islands, along the coast to its Southwestern extreme and thence a line across to the Western extreme of Resolution Island, through its Southwestern shore to Hatton Headland, its Southern point, thence a line to Cape Chidley, Labrador (60°24′N 64°26′W)].

 Geology

 The Davis Strait is underlain by complex geological features of buried grabens (basins) and ridges, formed by strike-slip faulting of the Ungava Fault Zone during Paleogene times about 45 million to 62 million years ago.
 The strike-slip faulting transferred plate-tectonic motions in the Labrador Sea to Baffin Bay.
 It is the world's broadest strait.

 Depth

 With a water depth of between one and two thousand meters the strait is substantially shallower than the Labrador Sea to the south.

 Tides

-The strait is famous for its fierce tides that can range from 30 to 60 ft, which discouraged many earlier explorers.
+The strait is famous for its fierce tides that can range from 30 to 60 ft, which discouraged many earlier explorers and were a challenge for whaling ships in the age of sail.